 The Writing Studio provides an interactive, online space that supports writers, writing classes, and writing groups.
 The Studio builds on resources we've created on Writing@CSU since 1992, including our writing guides, writing activities, collections, and links to other resources on the Web.

-- To help you as you write, the Studio offers a personal online space where you can compose and save your work.
+To help you as you write, the Studio (and the sites that use its source code) offers a personal online space where you can compose and save your work.
 Accounts are free and privacy is protected.